sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 32768-65535 | Reserved for Private Use |

 {: #iana-entity-role}
-## SWID/CoSWID Entity Role Values Registry
+### SWID/CoSWID Entity Role Value Registry

-This document uses unsigned 8-bit index values to represent entity-role values.
+This document uses unsigned 8-bit index values to represent entity-entry role item values.
 The initial set of Entity roles are derived from the textual role names defined in the ISO/IEC 19770-2:2015 specification {{SWID}}.